 A European network with local roots

-Understanding Europe sees itself as a European network with local roots and impact – the Coordinators, Peer Educators and Trainers work closely together within their countries but also across Europe, exchanging information on the challenges and best practices of their organizational and educational work.
-For instance, they cooperate within topic-specific Working Groups that they set up according to their current needs and organize transnational training events and courses.
-Three times a year, the Schwarzkopf Foundation organizes events (two Coordinators’ Meetings and the European Summer School) that bring together all youth initiatives and create space and opportunity for further dialogue and joint trainings.
+Understanding Europe sees itself as a European network with local roots and impact – the network members work closely together within their countries but also across Europe, exchanging information on the challenges and best practices of their work.
+For instance, they cooperate within Working Groups that they set up according to their current needs and organize transnational training events and courses.
+Three times a year, the Schwarzkopf Foundation organizes Coordinators’ Meetings and the European Summer School that bring together all youth initiatives and create space and opportunity for further dialogue and joint trainings.

 Networking & collaboration